What does reduction of hours mean?

 Reasons for reducing hours.

 If you’re going to reduce an employee’s hours, you must make sure the reasons are ethical.
-If your business needs to cost-cut due to a business downturn related to COVID-19, that would be seen as absolutely reasonable – especially if the reduction is only temporary.
+If your business needs to engage in cost-cutting due to a business downturn related to COVID-19, that would be seen as absolutely reasonable – especially if the reduction is only temporary.

 Employers seeking to reduce the hours of work of employees due to business downturn in an attempt to avert potential redundancies could be beneficial to both employers and employees alike.